EmG3214/Home_Sales/README.md

 # Home_Sales
-Using SparkSQL to determine key metrics about home sales data
+Using SparkSQL to determine key metrics about home sales data.
+Practicing partitioning and caching.